oicr-gsi/seqware-browser/README.md

 - RunInfo_id: array of runs with libraries that have had 'last modified date' workflows running on them on that date
 - WorkflowInfo_id: array of workflows that occurred on that date
 - num_complete_workflows: number of completed workflows on that date
+- num_failed_workflows: number of failed workflows on that date
 - num_runs: total sequencer runs count on that date
 - num_libraries: number of libraries with workflows run on them on that date
 - num_workflows: number of workflows on that date